quantori/MultiRef3D/README.txt

 run_score_universe.py scores each compound from a fingerprinted library (either ChEMBL or Enamine) against a set of reference compounds.
 The output is a list of hits sorted by their total conformer overlap score (Wall) as described in the paper.

-proc_fp*.py scripts are used to create fingerprinted universe for screening (either ChEMBL or Enamine).
+proc_fp*.py scripts create fingerprinted universe for screening (either ChEMBL or Enamine).

 utils_*.py contain data management and conformer generation / fingerprinting routines.